jordyhenry/Unity_IA/README.md

 # Artificial Intelligence Samples

-A project with some examples of use and techniques of artificial intelligence applied in Unity
+A project with some use cases of artificial intelligence techniques implemented in Unity

 ![Finite State Machine Example](out.gif)